 Statistics for an email communication

-From the screen showing the project statistics, click on an email communication in the Project communications list.
+From the screen showing the project statistics, click an email communication in the Project communications list.
 Detailed statistics for that communication are shown, as in the following example:

 The graph shows the number of opens and clicks over time.

 Note: The date range that you can select at the top represents the time frame in which email campaigns were sent.
 The statistics will relate to all email campaigns sent during the selected time period.
+Since Launch refers to the time since the launch of the first email campaign.

 The following statistics are shown on the dashboard: